Andrew-booler/cs255-llvm/cs255-llvm-loop/README.md

   $ make
   ```

-To test whether you build success or not, please `cd` to the `test` directory and type `make check` in the command line.
+To test whether you build success or not, please `cd` to the `test` directory and change the name of one of the 'Makefile*' files to 'Makefile' and then type `make check` in the command line.
+Makefile1 uses 'test.c' as the test case, and Makefile2 for 'mytest.c', Makefile3 for mytest1.c.

 ## Build a LLVM pass ##
 After finish implementing your function pass, you can rebuild your function pass by repeating the procedure introduced in the previous session(JUST type `make` under build directory is fine).
 Also, if you want to see what the IR code looks like, you can type `make ir` in the `test` directory.
 Then, you'll see `test.bc.opt.ll` file in the directory.
 These file contains the human readable IR code for your test program.